 The only thing that might have dissuaded us from using the Noctua NH-D15 in the past was its exclusively cream/brown design that didn’t really fit everyone’s color scheme, and could sometimes look downright ugly for lack of a better word.
 However, in October 2019, Noctua finally launched an all-black edition of these amazing fans, so now there is simply no excuse not to use them.

-And here it is, the component everyone was eager to see, the phenomenal RTX 3090!
+And here it is, the component everyone was eager to see, the amazing RTX 3090!

-When it comes to the basic specs, this GPU has a silly 24GB of the incredibly fast DDR6X memory and supports real-time ray tracing, of course.
-Additionally, it has 10,496 CUDA cores and a max frequency of 1.7GHz.
+When it comes to the basic specs, this GPU has a silly 24GB of the new and improved DDR6X memory, a whopping 10,496 CUDA cores, and a max frequency of 1.7GHz.

-Now let’s take a step back for a minute.
+Now let’s take a step back for a minute and talk about what this GPU can do.

-In the PC Overview section, we mentioned that this PC can run games at 60FPS in 8K (at least according to Nvidia), and we have no doubts that it can, but the fact of the matter is, for gaming, this card is way ahead of its time.
-There are very few people who have an 8K monitor, or even TV, or the means to buy them, and there are very few games, if any, that can take advantage of even half of the VRAM this card has.
+In the PC Overview section, we mentioned that according to Nvidia, this card can run games at 60FPS in 8K and we have no doubts that it can.
+But the fact of the matter is, for gaming, this card is way ahead of its time.
+There are very few people who have an 8K display or even the means to buy one, and there are very few games (if any) that can take advantage of even half of the VRAM this card has.

-Having said this, this is not the best-value card you can get – the RTX 3080 is.
+Having said this, this is not the best-value card you can get since you likely won’t be using it to its full potential – the RTX 3080 is.
 However, without a doubt, the RTX 3090 is the best graphics card available anywhere at the moment, period.

 So now the question is, do you want the best value, or do you want the best?